tomeck8/tomeck8.github.io/blogposts/attention.md

 ## Credits
 The sources I used to write this blog are mainly [this YouTube video from Andrej Karpathy](https://www.youtube.com/watch?v=kCc8FmEb1nY) (former AI director of Tesla), some blogs mentioned in-text, and the book "Transformers for Transformers for Natural Language Processing" by Denis Rothman.

-If you read until here, thansk, you're awesome! :)
+If you read until here, thanks, you're awesome! :)